geobosques/geobosques.github.io/README.md

-# Cool Map 8-)
+# Cool Map

 To do list:

-- Load .js files according as the user requests.
+- Load .js files according to user requests.
 - Add the rest of the regions
 - Add the rest of species